Tours of our school

 Thank you to all of the families who came to visit our school for the open days.
 It was lovely to share our ethos, values and practise with you all.

 The deadline for BANES Admissions for Reception 2019 was 15th January 2019.
 Any late applications must be sent to BANES.
 Click the link below for more information:

 We do have spaces in our current Reception class.
 If you are interested please contact Emma on 01225 696444 or email email@example.com.
 We would love to show you around our amazing new school and for you to meet the children and staff.

 Welcome to Mulberry Park Educate Together Primary Academy.
-We will open in September 2018, offering 30 Reception spaces.
+We opened in September 2018 with our first Reception class.
 Each year we will grow by one class until the school reaches capacity.

 I am proud to be part of Educate Together Academy Trust and have loved every minute of the past 4 years working for them.
 Having been the Early Years lead and Deputy Head at Redfield Educate Together Academy, I am delighted to be leading Mulberry Park on this exciting journey.
 I am looking forward to developing an outstanding model of education for the 21st century.